AquarlisPrime/Microstructure-Ti-6Al-4V-analysis/README.md

 In essence, this study seeks to determine for which image categories or features the diffusion model performs optimally.

+## Results & Analysis
+Model performance was quantitatively evaluated using the Learned Perceptual Image Patch Similarity (LPIPS) metric across various microstructure textures.
+Each image was classified based on its texture (e.g., lamellar, martensitic, basketweave), and the LPIPS scores were aggregated for both left and right halves to increase resolution in texture-wise analysis.

+The LPIPS comparisons were visualized using heatmaps, where each row corresponded to a specific microstructure texture.
+Lower LPIPS values (cooler colors) indicated better perceptual fidelity between generated and real images.

+The analysis revealed:

+- Texture-dependent variation in LPIPS scores, with certain textures consistently showing better alignment between real and generated samples.

+- Model-specific strengths and weaknesses, as some architectures produced higher-quality images for certain textures but underperformed for others.

+- Regional performance trends, which highlighted specific microstructure regions that were more challenging for the model to replicate.

+These insights are instrumental in guiding model selection, architecture tuning, and identifying microstructural features that benefit most from synthetic augmentation.

 ## Scope
 - Image preprocessing and augmentation for microstructure datasets
 - Implementation of UNet architecture integrated within a diffusion model framework